Kidderminster: Transport

-Two railway stations in the town share the same approach road and are located less than fifty metres apart.
+Two railway stations in the town share the same approach road and are located fewer than fifty metres apart.
 The main National Rail station, operated by West Midlands Trains, is Kidderminster, from where trains run to Birmingham and Worcester.
 The other station, Kidderminster Town, is the terminus of the preserved Heritage Railway line, Severn Valley Railway, from where trains run to Bridgnorth.